alexfalkowski/go-service/README.md

 - [YAML](https://github.com/go-yaml/yaml)
 - [TOML](https://github.com/BurntSushi/toml)

-The configuration can be read from multiple sources by specifying a flag called `--config`.
+The configuration can be read from multiple sources by specifying a flag called `--input`.
 As per the following:
 - `env:CONFIG_FILE` - Read from an env variable called `CONFIG_FILE`.
 This is the default if nothing is passed.
 - `file:path` - Read from the path.
 - `mem:kind=>base64` - Read from memory.
 Kind can be `yaml`, `toml`.